AlexHermansson/hindsight-experience-replay/README.md

-# hindsight-experience-replay
+# Hindsight Experience Replay
-Implementation of the bit-flipping experiment in the HER paper
+Implementation of the bit-flipping experiment in the [Hindsight Experience Replay](https://arxiv.org/pdf/1707.01495.pdf) paper using PyTorch and DQN instead of DDPG.